JuliaLang/Juleps/PathTypes.md

 ---

 I’ve  specified distinguishing Absolute from Relative Paths.
-This defination makes sense for all abstract paths.
+This definition makes sense for all abstract paths.
 For file paths, which are better explored, other libraries show how it can also be broken up in other, additional  ways.

 Many systems distinguish WindowsPaths from PosixPaths.
 This makes sense since there any many differences.
-Like there being many differnt allowed roots for Windows paths; a different prefered joining slash; and case insensitivity.
+Like there being many different allowed roots for Windows paths; a different prefered joining slash; and case insensitivity.

-[Python3's PathLib](https://docs.python.org/3/library/pathlib.html) also distiguishes, Pure Paths from Concrete Paths.
+[Python3's PathLib](https://docs.python.org/3/library/pathlib.html) also distinguishes, Pure Paths from Concrete Paths.
 Pure Paths can operate without touching the filesystem, Concrete Paths do not make that promise.
 Many operations on Concrete Paths fail if the object being targetted does not exist